 The “boys workin’ on empty” suggests they are drained, possibly from labor or from the emotional toll of life.

-The “burnin’ heat” could be literal (the scorching sun or hard work), but it also evokes a sense of intense struggle, perhaps even representing guilt, sin, or an inner fire thatโs hard to escape.
+The “burnin’ heat” could be literal (the scorching sun or hard work), but it’s also about an intense struggle, perhaps even representing guilt, sin, or an inner fire that’s hard to escape.

 I just think about my baby